adleonis/PCFX/implementations/Adapters/Android-A1/README.md

 3. Click **Accept Consent**
 4. The adapter is now active and will start capturing events

+### Step 4: Enable Screenshot Capture (Optional)

+To capture on-device screen text via OCR:

+1. In the app, adjust the **Interval** spinner (1-5 seconds, default 2)
+2. Toggle **Start Screenshot Capture** to ON
+3. The app will start capturing 720p screenshots every N seconds and extracting text via ML Kit

-### Step 4: Verify Events
+### Step 5: Verify Events

-Open another app or receive a notification.
+Open another app or receive a notification, or toggle screenshot capture ON.
 Check that events are published:

 ```bash
 curl "http://127.0.0.1:7777/events?limit=10"
 ```

-Expected output (first event):
+**Expected output for app focus event**:

 ```json
 {